gokuldevp/Coding-Ninja-back-end-fullstack-development/The Major Project 1/codeial/ReadMe.md

 14. Step 14: = Setting Up EJS Layouts
 * Install layouts library `npm install express-ejs-layouts`
 * Require the express-ejs-layouts library in the main index.js file
-* Using the Use keyword
+* Using the Use keyword - need to be used before the views
 ```
 const expressLayouts = require("express-ejs-layouts");
 app.use(expressLayouts)